SigNoz/signoz.io/docs/product-features/logs-explorer.md

 ### Table View

-The Table View provides a tabular representation of the count logs data based on the filters applied.
+The Table View provides a tabular representation of different operations like the count logs, average of duration etc., based on the filters applied.

 <figure data-zoomable align='center'>
     <img src="/img/docs/product-features/logs-explorer/logs-explorer-table-view.webp" alt="Table View in the Logs Explorer"/>